Voice cloning is increasingly used for content creation. Yet current systems remain complete black boxes.

 Feature 4

 Users can pinpoint the parts that sound "off."
-No need to describe technical voice attributes.
-AI can translate high-level intent into precise model edits.
+Without any technical voice attributes, system translates high-level intent into precise model edits.

 Iteration as collaboration